WebexCC-SA/LAB-1309/docs/Excercise1.md

 !!!
 Note
         The system supports the following file formats: PDF, DOC, DOCX, DOCX, TXT, XLSX, XLS, and CSV.
 The size of each file must not exceed 2 MB.

+- After adding the file, bring up the browser developer tool (Shortcut: Press F12 Key).

+- Once the developer tool is up, ensure that it's on the "Console" tab.

-- After adding the files, click Process Files to process them.
+- Clear the console logs by selecting the "Clear Console" button and click Process File to process them.

       ![Nav](./assets/Excercise4_7.png){ width="500" }

 - When done, the system lists the files under the Files tab.

       ![Nav](./assets/Excercise4_8.png){ width="500" }

+- The browser logs will show a 'success' status, along with the 'kb_id', 'kb_category_id', and 'kb_documented_id'.

+- Note: This is essential information for Cisco TAC team to analyze and troubleshoot any issues that may have caused the upload to fail.

-- Navigate to the Information tab to view and track the details of the files you uploaded and the documents you created
+- Navigate to the Information tab to view and track the details of the files you uploaded and the documents you created , KB ID is also present on the top right corner.

       ![Nav](./assets/Excercise4_9.png){ width="500" }